fredgibbs/fredgibbs.github.io/tutorials/qgis/overlaying-historic-maps-with-qgis.md

 ## Map Projections
 Here we must pause to consider map projections, though we're only going to scratch the non-technical surface of an incredibly complex topic.
 When just looking at a single map, you might not think much about the particular projection---that is, how a curved surface of the Earth gets represented on a flat piece of paper or your screen.
 But when trying to line up different maps on top of each other, especially from different time periods, the differences in their projections need to be taken into account.
-For now it's enough to say that the projection of a historic map (whatever it may be) is unlikely to be the same as a modern map (and might be inaccurate in other ways, too).
+For now it's enough to say that the projection of a historic map (which might have its own distortions) is unlikely to be the same as a modern map (and might be inaccurate in other ways, too).
 So we'll need to digitally warp the old map (kind of like re-projecting it) so that it better lines up with a modern map on which we can visualize data.

 Here's a conceptual description of what we want to do.
 Pretend you have a reasonably accurate (nothing cartoonish or highly stylized) historic map of the U.S. printed on transparent silly putty sitting atop a modern paper map of the U.S. They won't line up exactly, but they will be pretty close.

 Now imagine stretching your putty map in various directions (push and pulling it at various points, and not always symmetrically) to align it with the modern map.
 To keep the silly putty stretched out, stick pins through the silly putty at obvious geographic features (coastlines) or political boundaries (state borders) and through the same features on the modern map.
 As we do this, the two maps will begin to line up very closely in places near to our pins and perhaps less so everywhere else where we haven't directly lined it up.

 In a very crude way, this process "re-projects" the historic map from one coordinate system to another one.
 It's more technically accurate to say that we are "geo-rectifying" the map/image by indicating where a spot on historic map aligns with a spot on a modern map.
+This is also called geo-referencing, which is a generic term for assigning geophysical coordinates to a specific space.

 ## Loading Images